 ´I can't do it!´ Mia burst out.

 Helen inhaled sharply.
 When no one spoke Mia forced herself to look at her grandmother who bit her lower lip.
 Mia felt her eyes get moist.
-Seeing some fluff on the back rest of her chair she stood behind it and removed it.
+She rose to stand behind her chair.
 Now having a barrier between herself and the woman she needed to justify herself too, she started talking, raking the back rest with her nails as she did.

 ´I really thought it over grandma!
 I really did.
 I know what it means to you.
 I considered what it would mean to Genovia.
 I kept wondering whether dad would have wanted me to be his heir.´